dbaty/soho/docs/ref.rst

 ===========================

-The configuration file (usually named ``sohoconf.py``) is a standard Python module that may define the following variable:
+The configuration file (usually named ``sohoconf.py``) is a standard Python module that may define the following variables:

 ``asset_dir``
     The directory where assets (images, stylesheets, etc.) live.
 Must be set to ``None`` if no such directory exists.

     Default: ``'./assets'``.

 ``assets_only``
     If set, process only assets, not source files.
-This may be Useful if the only changes are on the CSS, for example.
+This may be useful if the only changes are on the CSS, for example.

     Default: ``False``.

 ``base_url``
     The base URL of the web site.
 This is used only to generate the URLs in the Sitemap.
 If you want the Sitemap to have valid URLs, this variable must be set.